 The Right Wood for the Right Place 適所適材Old Japanese Saying

 Our customers outside of Japan frequently need some information to help them select the best wood for their chisel handles.
-In this post I’ll describe the woods available and the advantages and disadvantages of each to help you make an informed decision.
+In this article your most humble and obedient servant will describe the woods available and the advantages and disadvantages of each to help you make an informed decision.

 The chisels we sell all have wooden handles in several varieties of wood, the two most common being Japanese White Oak and Japanese Red Oak.
 We can also provide usunomi paring chisels with Rosewood handles, but let’s look at White Oak first.

 Japanese White Oak (JWO) is very similar to American White Oak in that it is closed grain, dense, and has medullary rays.
 The color is a little whiter than the American or European varieties, and in fact, it’s a little denser and stronger than either.
 It holds up well to being struck with steel hammers.